SebasOcampoo/IoTCamp/InitialProjects/readme.md

 - Function.cs: contains the method triggered at midnight

-So let's start completing the *Program.cs*.
+1. Open the *Program.cs* class.

-Read the connection strings that the program will use to connect to the Azure services like IoT Hub and Storage from the app.config file.
+2. Read the connection strings that the program will use to connect to the Azure services like IoT Hub and Storage from the app.config file.
 To do this, implementis the following method: